jmchandonia/CORAL/front_end/README.md

 You also need to be sure .htaccess files are enabled in your web server setup; in Apache, be sure "AllowOverride All" is configured for the build target directory.

-Once you are logged into the server, you can find a clone of the repository at `/home/coral/env/coral-ui/coral-ui`.
+To install, go to the installation directory at `/home/coral/env/coral-ui/`.
-Pull your changes and run the following build command:
+Make any desired changes and then run the following build command:

 `npm install`